 This is the route we take most often.
 You’ll leave Parking Lot 4 and head up the Lookout Trail to Belvedere Temple.
 We usually can’t pass here without a bit of playing and posing.

 As you continue along the Lookout Trail you’ll come to a turnoff to the Nature Trail on your right.
 As this is a loop, you can turn off onto the Nature Trail here or head up to Lookout Point and then circle back along the Redwood and Nature Trails on your way back down.

 I love that this loop is scenic, including both redwoods and a lookout point without too strenuous of a climb.
-Elevation is about 450 feet with a few steep sections, but it was doable with a three year old, a five year old, and a dog.
+The elevation is about 450 feet with a few steep sections, but it was doable with a three-year-old, a five-year-old, and a dog.
 And there was still energy left for running around the great lawn after!

 After heading behind the Villa at a higher elevation than the Redwood Trail, you can follow the Lookout Trail back down to the Villa or continue onto the South Orchard Trail.
 The Orchard Trails explore the north side of the park, and in my experience, seem to be less crowded than the trails to the south.
 On the flip side, they also seemed narrower and a bit more slippery for the boys.

 In my opinion, this trail is more moderate than easy despite the fairly short length.
 The elevation is just under 500 feet, and there are a few steep sections.
 The good news is that there are plenty of turnoffs back to the Villa or onto lower elevation trails if it’s more difficult than your group expected.